 Your first visit will include your initial consultation and first acupuncture session, and take longer than subsequent visits.
-If you are seeking Chinese herbal medicines rather than, or in addition to acupuncture, you can expect to leave this first session with your herbs or they may be dispensed at a later date.
+If you are seeking Chinese herbal medicines rather than, or in addition to acupuncture, you might leave this first session with your herbs or they may be dispensed at a later date.

-A complete medical history will be taken and you will be asked about your symptoms, including some questions which may seem to you to be unrelated, but which will help us differentiate your TCM pattern from other possible patterns and assist us in establishing the most effective treatment strategy.
+A complete medical history will be taken and you will be asked about your symptoms, including some questions which may seem to you to be unrelated, but which will help me differentiate your TCM pattern from other possible patterns and assist in establishing the most effective treatment strategy.
 Your session, file, and all information collected is entirely confidential unless you give permission for it to be shared, specifically with other healthcare practitioners.

 Important components of your TCM physical examination will include, but may not be limited to, inspection of your tongue and palpation of your pulses at each wrist.

-Our acupuncture needles are made of sterilised surgical steel.
+My acupuncture needles are made of sterilised surgical steel.
 They are extremely fine, only just thick enough to not crumple when inserted.
-We will sterilise your skin and let you know when each needle is to be inserted.
-You will always have new needles, which we dispose of in a Sharps medical waste container immediately after use.
-Your needles may be in for a moment, and immediately removed, or be left in for 20-45 minutes, depending on treatment strategy.
+I will sterilise your skin and let you know when each needle is to be inserted.
+You will always have new needles, which I dispose of in a Sharps medical waste container immediately after use.
+The needles may remain in for a moment and be immediately removed, or be left in for 20-45 minutes, depending on treatment strategy.
 They may be placed in your back or front, at the site of your injury or illness and/or at other locations on your body.

 Most people experience a very mild to strong sensation, depending on the needle technique being used, the location of the needle, and individual sensitivities, but rarely experience the sensation as painful.
 This sensation subsides quite quickly.
 You can also expect to feel some sensations elsewhere in your body as the treatment takes effect.
 Most people find this fascinating rather than concerning.
 As the sensations subside, you can expect to feel comfortable and quite relaxed.
 Many people fall asleep on the treatment table.
 Others have questions and this is a good time to ask about your TCM diagnosis and treatment and the plan going forward.

-The herbs we use come through a local supplier (a colleague with whom I studied in the 1980’s) who has visited the factories where they are processed and can vouch for the quality of the product and the ethics of the companies.
+The herbs I use come through a local supplier (a colleague with whom I studied TCM in the 1980’s) who has visited the factories where they are processed and can vouch for the quality of the product and the ethics of the companies.
 We only buy products from companies we know well and trust that they use organic materials where possible, which do not come from endangered species and have been processed under optimal conditions.
-We use tinctures, tablets, capsules, and have syrups especially for children.
-We also have the option of preparing a custom formula from individual powdered herbs, to be consumed as a tea.
+I use tinctures, tablets, capsules, also have the option of preparing a custom formula from individual powdered herbs, to be consumed as a tea.